Skip to content

 message:enrich Collector MessageEnrichContext After routing resolves target agent/team; before AI generation add_metadata()

-message:before_response Transformer BeforeResponseContext After AI generation; before Matrix send (streaming: after stream completes, before final edit) draft.response_text, draft.suppress
+message:before_response Transformer BeforeResponseContext After AI generation; before the first visible Matrix send or edit draft.response_text, draft.suppress

 message:after_response Observer AfterResponseContext After final Matrix send or edit None (frozen)